-Use the Advising and Seminar Selection Questionnaire, available on your Cascade Web account mid-May, to select your advising class and first-year seminar.
+Complete the Advising Placement Questionnaire, available on your myPugetSound account mid-May, to select your advising class and first-year seminar.

 Seminar in Scholarly Inquiry 1

 First-Year Seminars at Puget Sound introduce students into our academic community and engage them in the process of scholarly inquiry.
 In these discussion-based seminars, students develop the intellectual habits necessary to write and speak effectively and with integrity.
 Students increase their ability to develop effective arguments by learning to frame questions around a focused topic, to assess and support claims, and to present their work to an academic audience both orally and in writing.
 As part of understanding scholarly conversations, students learn to identify the most appropriate sources of information and to evaluate those sources critically.
-Students take a Seminar in Scholarly Inquiry I in the fall semester, with the Seminar in Scholarly Inquiry II taken in the spring, pending successful completion of SSI-1.
+Students take a Seminar in Scholarly Inquiry I (SSI-1) in the fall semester, with the Seminar in Scholarly Inquiry II taken in the spring, pending successful completion of SSI-1.